OmniLayer/spec/README.md

 [???]
 Note: Your total expenditure on bitcoin transaction fees while accepting the purchase must meet the minimum fee specified in the Sell Offer in order for the transaction to be valid.

 Say you see an offer such as the one listed above, and wish to initiate a purchase of those coins.
-Doing so takes 16 bytes:
+Doing so takes NN bytes:

 | **Field** | **Type** | **Example** |
 | ---- | ---- | ---- |